sanity-io/GROQ/spec/Section 3 -- Execution.md

 It's possible for a query to be _invalid_.
 This can happen when you e.g. use an unknown function or call a function with incorrect number of arguments.

+## Mode

+Queries can be executed in two different modes: _normal_ and _delta_.
+Delta mode is intended to be used in case where a _change_ has been done to a document.
+In this mode you have the additional functionality of accessing the attributes before and after the change, and comparing the differences between them (using the functions in the `delta`-namespace).

 ## Query context

 A query context consists of:

 - the dataset
 - parameter values (map from {string} to {value})
+- the mode: either "normal" or "delta"

+If the mode is "delta" then the query context also has:

+- a before object
+- an after object

 ## Scope